bbauska/W3Cx-4of5-thru-May-2024/README.md

 See the [Stereo Panner node's
 documentation](https://developer.mozilla.org/en-US/docs/Web/API/StereoPannerNode).

-Definition: *"The *StereoPannerNode* interface of the Web Audio API represents a simple stereo panner node that can be used to pan an audio stream left or right.
-The *pan* property takes a value between -1 (full left pan) and 1 (full right pan)."*
+Definition: <i>"The *StereoPannerNode* interface of the Web Audio API represents a simple stereo panner node that can be used to pan an audio stream left or right.
+The <i>pan* property takes a value between -1 (full left pan) and 1 (full right pan)."*

 [Example at JSBin,](https://jsbin.com/jarimu/edit?html,js,output) or try